rahuldas98rd-png/Restaurant-Rating/README.md

 ### Residual Plots

-Residual plots show the error distribution across the prediction range.
-Ideal residuals are randomly scattered around zero with no visible pattern — any cone shape (heteroscedasticity) or curve (systematic bias) would indicate a model weakness.

 | Gradient Boosting | Random Forest | XGBoost |
 |---|---|---|
 | ![GB Residuals](static_for_readme/GradientBoost_Regressor_residuals.png) | ![RF Residuals](static_for_readme/Random_Forest_Regressor_residuals.png) | ![XGB Residuals](static_for_readme/XGBoost_Regressor_residuals.png) |

-All three models show residuals tightly centered around zero with symmetric spread and no visible pattern, confirming no systematic bias across the prediction range.
+Residuals are tightly centered around zero with symmetric spread and no visible pattern, confirming no systematic bias across the prediction range.

 ---

 ### Feature Importance

-Feature importance charts reveal which engineered and raw features contribute most to each model's predictions.

 | Gradient Boosting | Random Forest | XGBoost |
 |---|---|---|
 | ![GB Importance](static_for_readme/GradientBoost_Regressor_feature_importance.png) | ![RF Importance](static_for_readme/Random_Forest_Regressor_feature_importance.png) | ![XGB Importance](static_for_readme/XGBoost_Regressor_feature_importance.png) |

 Across all three models, **`Cuisine_avg_rating`** and **`Price range`** consistently emerge as the top two contributors — directly validating the EDA finding that cuisine quality tier and price tier are the dominant drivers of restaurant ratings.

+---

+## 💡 Key Findings & Implications

-The engineered `Cuisine_avg_rating` feature (built entirely from target encoding, not present in the raw data) topping the importance charts is a strong signal that the feature engineering strategy added genuine predictive value.
+**`Cuisine_avg_rating` is the top feature across all three models** — built entirely from target encoding, not present in the raw data.
+This confirms that thoughtful feature engineering delivered more predictive signal than any raw column.
+For practitioners: when extending this pipeline to a new regional dataset, investing in cuisine-level and city-level encoding is more valuable than collecting additional raw features.

+**Price range is the strongest raw predictor** (r = 0.44), with the sharpest quality jump from Mid → Premium (+0.40 points).
+For new restaurant owners, this means the pricing tier decision at launch has a larger measurable impact on expected rating than cuisine choice alone — a counterintuitive but actionable result.

+**Gradient Boosting generalizes best with the tightest train/test gap** (Δ R²=0.0019 vs 0.0345 for Random Forest).
+For deployment contexts where the model will be retrained periodically on evolving data, this stability under the generalization threshold is more operationally valuable than a marginally higher training-set score.

+**All 12 features cleared the KS drift test**, confirming the current training data is statistically consistent with the historical baseline.
+This also validates that the drift gate is functional — a pipeline health check as much as a data quality check.

+**Cuisine quality and popularity are largely decoupled.** Brazilian cuisine leads on average rating (4.34) across ~20 restaurants; North Indian leads on vote volume (596K) across 3,960 restaurants.
+For aggregator product teams, this means surfacing "top rated" and "most popular" as distinct signals — and not assuming that high vote counts proxy for quality.

+**Table booking is a consistent quality signal** (+0.18 points on average).
+It acts as a proxy for overall establishment quality — not a direct driver of better ratings.
+Restaurants considering whether to add a reservation system can treat this as a lower-bound estimate of the associated rating uplift.

 ---